TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Count.rst

  - :Property:    subject
    :Datatype:    Array
    :Description: Provide the array or object containing the entries to be counted.
-If this value is empty, the view
-                 helper will attempt to interpret the content between the tags as an array, and then count its entries.
+If this value is empty, the ViewHelper will attempt to interpret the content between the tags as an array, and then count its entries.
    :Standard:    NULL
    :Mandatory:   No